Mailar Mallanna Temple: Mailar Mallanna Temple in relation to Wallerstein's model and adaptive strategies

 There is no known exact date to know when the temple was built and worshiping began.
-However, after conducting research about the other temples in the surrounding area, they were built around the late Middle Ages (1350- 1500) (Mudde, 2016).
+However, after conducting research about the other temples in the surrounding area, they were built around the late Middle Ages (1350- 1500).
 During the Middle Ages, India was at trading with countries, because of their access to the sea on three sides of their country.
-They would export textiles and iron to the big civilizations of that era, China and Egypt (Goitein & Friednman, 2008).
-This indicates according to the Wallerstein's model, that India during the Middle Ages was considered to be in the periphery (Halsall, 1997).
-The periphery is when an area transports raw materials to the core, the core in this situation is China and Egypt (Halsall, 1997).
-They were also at this time in between rulers because of the constant switch of empires and fighting that was continuing in all regions (knowindia.gov).
+They would export textiles and iron to the big civilizations of that era, China and Egypt.
+This indicates according to the Wallerstein's model, that India during the Middle Ages was considered to be in the periphery.
+The periphery is when an area transports raw materials to the core, the core in this situation is China and Egypt.
+They were also at this time in between rulers because of the constant switch of empires and fighting that was continuing in all regions.
 This is another example of how India could be considered to be in the periphery, because they have no strong central government.

-At this time period, agriculture started to become more popular, especially the production of rice, wheat and millet (eagri.org).
-Many other crops were also being brought over into this society because of the vast amount of trading that was occurring (eagri.org).
-Irrigation systems began to be introduced in India, which helped with growth of maturation of building material (eagri.org).
+At this time period, agriculture started to become more popular, especially the production of rice, wheat and millet.
+Many other crops were also being brought over into this society because of the vast amount of trading that was occurring.
+Irrigation systems began to be introduced in India, which helped with growth of maturation of building material.
 This water technology could have helped with the start of building the Mailar Mallanna Temple.
 India during the late Middle Ages was using the adaptive strategy of cultivation, specifically agriculture.
 So, they are following the substance pattern because they were progressing in the adaptive strategies.